$k$-type Chaos for Induced Group Actions on Hyperspaces: Main Results

-We begin by establishing a fundamental relationship between the transitivity of the action on $X$ and its induced action on $\SubX$.
+We begin by examining the relationship between $k$-type transitivity of the action on $X$ and $k$-type transitivity of the induced action on the hyperspace $\SubX$.

-Following the approach of Rom\'an-Flores \cite{RomanFlores2003}, for any open set $U \subseteq X$, we define its \textit{extension} to the hyperspace $\SubX$ as the collection of all non-empty compact sets contained entirely within $U$.
-We also need Proposition \ref{prop:e_is_open}, that is proved in \cite{RomanFlores2003}.
+Following the approach of Rom\'an-Flores \cite{RomanFlores2003}, for any open set $U \subseteq X$, we define its \emph{extension} to the hyperspace $\SubX$ as the collection of all non-empty compact subsets of $X$ that are entirely contained in $U$.
+We will also use Proposition~\ref{prop:e_is_open}, which is proved in \cite{RomanFlores2003}.